vitejs/vite/docs/guide/api-vite-environment.md

    */
   isReady(): boolean
   /**
-   * Send message to the client.
+   * Send a message to the client.
    */
   send(message: string): void
   /**
    * Configure how HMR is handled when this connection triggers an update.
-   * This method expects that connection will start listening for HMR updates and call this callback when it's received.
+   * This method expects that the connection will start listening for HMR updates and call this callback when it's received.
    */
   onUpdate(callback: (payload: HMRPayload) => void): void
 }